 Who bunches?
-Proposition 1 describes a way in which we can test whether the documentation requirement was an effective one i.e., whether fraudulent firms were significantly more likely to engage in bunching behavior.
+Proposition 1 describes a way in which we can test whether the documentation requirement was an effective one i.e., whether fraudulent firms were significantly more likely to engage in bunching behavior than legitimate firms.
 In this subsection we investigate this further.
 We use our data at the firm (i) level and estimate the following:

 Buncher in Phase

 $$2_i = \pi + \theta Loan$$

-Irregularities in Phase $1_i + v_i$ (14)
+Irregularities in Phase $1_i + v_i$ (13)

 where Buncher in $Phase2_i$ is an indicator variable equal to 1 for those second time borrowing firms that had PPP loans of greater than \$150K in phase 1, but who chose to get PPP loans between \$136-150k in phase 2, and equal to 0 for non-bunchers.
 Non-bunchers are any firms that fell outside the bunching interval of \$136-150K in phase 2 of the program, irrespective of their loan amounts in phase 1.
-Loan Irregularities in Phase1_i includes the following variables measured in phase 1: whether the firm was overpaid in phase 1; the rate of said overpayment; whether a firm received multiple loans in phase 1; the difference in the number of jobs reported on the PPP loan application as compared to the employees data compiled by DNB ($job\ gap$); a set of indicator variables denoting whether the percent gap in jobs reported in the PPP loan application as compared to the DNB employees data was greater than 300, 400 or 500%, respectively.
+Loan Irregularities in Phase1_i includes the following variables measured in phase 1: whether the firm was overpaid in phase 1; the rate of said overpayment; and whether a firm received multiple loans in phase 1.
 Standard errors (v_i) are clustered at the firm level.